 - Others who receive specific approval from the Secretary of Veterans Affairs

 Can you reserve a national cemetery gravesite in advance?

-A: No, the actual gravesite cannot be reserved, but the family can complete advance funeral planning arrangements.
+A: You cannot select a specific gravesite plot, but the family can complete advance funeral planning arrangements.
 The benefit to advance planning is that when the need arises, the VA merely re-verifies previously submitted documentation.
 The surviving family does not need to contact the VA directly, but instead, can work in partnership with their chosen funeral home to plan a meaningful service

 What does the VA provide for veterans buried in a national cemetery?

 A: Burial in any open VA national cemetery is available to eligible veterans.
 This includes, at no cost to the family: